 Then, establish your goals, develop a plan, and determine which metrics you’re going to use to measure success.
 Discover your staff’s hidden talents and get everyone involved, contributing ideas for your content.

 Like your business, social media’s not a solo activity.
-A good resource is a book, Content Rules by Ann Handley and C.C.
+A good resource is the book, Content Rules by Ann Handley and C.C.
 Chapman that offers a how-to in content creation.
-And if you have any questions about getting started in social media, feel free to connect with me on LinkedIn, linkedin.com/in/burtbaguma & Twitter, @burtsystems.
+And if you have any questions, let me know in the comments section.
 Think of social media marketing as another touch point to engage your customers.
 Use it to help them and you can bet they’ll help you.
 And that’s the beginning of a beautiful relationship.